robertnurnberg/cdblib/Readme.md

 ### `cdbwalk`

-A command line program to walk within the tree of cdb, starting from (opening) lines given in a PGN file, possibly extending the explored line with cdb by one ply.
+A command line program to walk within the tree of cdb, starting from the (opening) lines given in a PGN file, possibly extending each explored line within cdb by one ply.

 ```
 usage: cdbwalk.py [-h] [-v] [--moveTemp MOVETEMP] [--backtrack BACKTRACK] [--forever] filename